Amir-Rastkhadiv/fun-gym/README.md

 - ### STRATEGY OVERVIEW (DESIGN AND BUSINESS)

   - ### What are the things worth doing?
+  - ### WHAT is this product?
+  - ### What is the value of each decision?
 According to Einstein, "If I had an hour to solve a problem, I'd spend 55 minutes thinking about the problem and five minutes thinking about solutions."
 His point is essential: preparation has excellent value to problem-solving.
 Problems are necessary for the accomplishment of any worthwhile task.

 My efforts:
-The Project name is the most critical part of the website name.
-It is choosing a  noble title for what you will make.
+* The project name is the most critical part of the business.
+Also, It is all about choosing a noble title for what you will make.
 Write your expectations.
 Then, it is worth spending time making user stories.
 Divide the project into minor problems and concentre on each of them.
 Analyse your options by determining the pros and cons of each decision.

-  - ### WHAT IS THIS PRODUCT?

-      Gym Website is the product here.
+How much time do you estimate for each task?
+What is the best time not to repeat a procedure?
+What is your experience?
+Where can you find resources in your toolkit that might help?

   - ### WHO ARE FUN GYM PROJECT USERS?
       - #### Gym Members